carpescientiam/CAES-optimization/README.rst

 3. Optimization
 -------------------

 In order to run an operation optimization additionally two files need to be provided in a format as the files "cost_example" and "prices_example".
 The cost_example file should carry the operation costs.
-The optimizsation performs based on those two files.
-To run the optimization is run the the following command:
+The optimization performs based on those two files.
+The following command is required to run the optimization:

 .. code:: python